Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Preliminaries

 where the coefficient $c$ is calculated as follows:

 Sudholt \cite{sudholt2012new} used a different expression, but it is equivalent to \eqref{equLowerCoeff-c}.
-He called $c$ the viscosity, which is a lower bound on the probability of visiting $S_\ell$ conditional on visiting $S_{[0,\ell]}$.
+The constant $c$ is called viscosity, which is a lower bound on the probability of visiting $S_\ell$ conditional on visiting $S_{[0,\ell]}$.

 The Type-$c_\ell$ linear bound is a special cases of the Type-$c_{k,\ell}$ bound by setting $c_{k,\ell}=c_\ell$ \cite{he2023drift}.
 Doerr and K\"otzing \cite{doerr2024lower} investigated Type-$c_\ell$ time bounds.
-For example, they gave the lower time bound as follows:
+They gave the lower time bound as follows: